ArcaneEngineer/ECS-tutorials/part6.md

 #### Encapsulating the ECS itself

 Let's encapsulate our ECS in a `class`.
-While you'll recall that I've been very anti-OOP thus far, in order to avoid ECS newcomers from being confused about how inheritance should be used, the time has come to change the rules a bit -- in the name of better organisation.
+While you'll recall that I've been very OOP-avoidant thus far in this series -- to avoid ECS newcomers from being confused about how inheritance is used in ECS -- the time has come to change the rules a bit in the name of better organisation.

 ```
 class ECS